 Admission of Transfer Students

-Failure to report previous college attendance and/or to file all required transcripts is sufficient cause for the cancellation of the student’s admissions acceptance, denial of registration, and/or dismissal from the University.
+Students are required to submit official transcripts from all academic institutions attended to the UH Hilo Admissions Office.
+Admitted students must submit the final grades for courses in-progress by the deadline in the student’s official acceptance letter from the Admissions Office.
+Failure to report previous college attendance and/or to submit all required transcripts is sufficient cause for the cancellation of the student’s admission, denial of registration, and/or dismissal from UH Hilo.

-When applicable, transfer credits may be counted towards the specific requirements of a program; otherwise, they will be counted as general electives.
+When applicable, transfer credits may be counted towards the specific requirements of a program.
+Otherwise, they will be counted as general electives.
 However, neither grade points nor grade point averages earned at other institutions are used in the computation of the UH Hilo cumulative grade point average.

 Students transferring into UH Hilo with a transferable A.A. degree from an institution accredited by a U.S. regional accreditation agency will be exempted from the General Education requirements, unless specific course requirements are needed for a given major or specialty.
 The A.A. degree must have been completed prior to initial matriculation to UH Hilo.

 Students transferring into UH Hilo from a UH System Community College in Fall 2011 or later and who have completed the basic/foundation requirements at their previous campus will be exempt from the UH Hilo General Education basic requirements; similarly, such students who have completed the area/diversification requirement at their previous campus will be exempt from the UH Hilo General Education area requirements.
 See the UH system Memorandum of Agreement for Transfer of General Education Core Requirements (May 2010) (PDF) among UH system campuses.

 However, all students must complete the UH Hilo Integrative requirements in Writing Intensive, Hawaii Pan-Pacific, and Global and Community Citizenship, as well as all major and other UH Hilo requirements.